What Is Reinforcement Learning: A Complete Guide

 Step 5: Adding Learning

-To make this example into a learning agent, you would typically incorporate an RL algorithm like Q-learning, Deep Q-Networks (DQN), or policy gradients.
+To make this reinforcement learning example into a learning agent, you would typically incorporate an RL algorithm like Q-learning, Deep Q-Networks (DQN), or policy gradients.
 These algorithms help the agent to learn from the outcomes of its actions rather than making random decisions.

 Reinforcement Learning Use Cases